 Keep in mind that if you submit a report anonymously the agency will make every effort to investigate but may be limited if sufficient information is not provided.
-In addition, the investigator may need information from you to do a thorough investigation.
-Consequently, it may become impossible for you to remain anonymous.

 Investigation Process

 Your agency and all parties involved in the investigation will make every effort to maintain confidentiality of the information you report.
 However, some information may be shared with agency officials and potential witnesses during the investigation.